 Carolyn Enquist coordinates the USA-NPN’s science and applications-related activities.
 This includes facilitating applied scientific research related to phenology, working with government agencies, academics and volunteers to implement standardized monitoring protocols and analysis methods, communicating the importance of phenology as a robust indicator of climate change impacts on humans and natural systems, and highlighting the role monitoring can play in facilitating the application of climate change adaptation strategies.

 Carolyn has been in the biodiversity conservation field for two decades, having worked for the National Wildlife Federation, the National Park Service, the Forest Service, and the Nature Conservancy.
 She has largely focused on understanding the ecological implications of climate change and identifying adaptation options for conservation and management priorities in the southwestern U.S. and elsewhere.
 She is also an adjunct assistant professor at the University of Arizona’s School of Natural Resources and the Environment.
-Carolyn received a B.A. from Mount Holyoke College a M.S. and Ph.D. from the University of New Mexico.
+Carolyn received a B.A. from Mount Holyoke College and M.S. & Ph.D. from the University of New Mexico.

 Patty Guertin is an in-house botanist at the National Coordinating Office in Tucson, Ariz.
 She assists with developing USA-NPN's plant and animal species’ profiles, focusing on gathering the necessary details for developing plant phenological protocols.